What We're Fighting For

 Every child deserves a world-class education, but extremists in Congress are trying to dismantle our schools, ban books, and slash funding.
 They want classrooms divided by politics instead of united by learning.
 Educators need more resources.
 Parents deserve a seat at the table.
 And students need us to fight for them.

-Diop will fight to ensure that students, teachers, and families have the resources they need to thrive.
+I will fight to ensure that students, families and teachers have the resources they need to thrive.
 That means fully funding public schools, supporting educators, and protecting kids’ right to learn.
 It also means tackling the cost of college and trade schools so young people can build a future without being buried in debt.

 -